CBorowski-dev/docs-operaton-org/content/installation/full/tomcat/manual.md

 ---

-This section describes how you can install Camunda 7 and its components on a vanilla [Apache Tomcat](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
-In addition, download a [Tomcat distribution](https://downloads.camunda.cloud/release/camunda-bpm/tomcat/) or [Enterprise Edition Tomcat distribution](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/tomcat/) to fetch the required Camunda modules.
+This section describes how you can install Operatonand its components on a vanilla [Apache Tomcat](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
+In addition, download a [Tomcat distribution](https://downloads.camunda.cloud/release/camunda-bpm/tomcat/) or [Enterprise Edition Tomcat distribution](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/tomcat/) to fetch the required Operaton modules.

 {{< note title="Reading the Guide" class="info" >}}
 Throughout this guide we will use a number of variables to denote common path names and constants:

 * `$TOMCAT_HOME` points to the main directory of the tomcat server.
 * `$TOMCAT_VERSION` denotes the version of Tomcat server.
-* `$PLATFORM_VERSION` denotes the version of Camunda 7 you want to install or already have installed, e.g. `7.0.0`.
+* `$PLATFORM_VERSION` denotes the version of Operatonyou want to install or already have installed, e.g. `7.0.0`.
-* `$TOMCAT_DISTRIBUTION` represents the downloaded pre-packaged Camunda 7 distribution for Tomcat, e.g. `camunda-bpm-tomcat-$PLATFORM_VERSION.zip` or `camunda-bpm-tomcat-$PLATFORM_VERSION.tar.gz`.
+* `$TOMCAT_DISTRIBUTION` represents the downloaded pre-packaged Operatondistribution for Tomcat, e.g. `camunda-bpm-tomcat-$PLATFORM_VERSION.zip` or `camunda-bpm-tomcat-$PLATFORM_VERSION.tar.gz`.

 {{< /note >}}